DworkinLab/Bio720/README.md

 ## Learning Objectives

 # Topics (mostly TBD at this point)
 1. Introduction to UNIX and the command line.
+(Brian) -- Introduction to basic shell commands, logging onto remote systems

-2. Fundamentals of programming using `R`
+2. Fundamentals of programming using `R`(Ian)
+-- week 1.
+Fundamentals of programming in R.
+-- week 2.
+How to avoid repetive strain injury while programming.
+Control flow in R. Using the `apply` family of functions in `R`.
+Simple  simulations.
+-- week 3.
+Working with data in `R`.
+Getting data in.
+Data munging (subsetting, merging, cleaning).
+Working with strings in `R`.
+-- week 4.
+Basics of plotting in `R`.
+Other topics TBD.

-3. Fundamentals of program using `python`
+3. Fundamentals of program using `python`.
+(Brian).

 ## Instructors
 [Dr. Brian Golding](http://helix.biology.mcmaster.ca/)